olefSch/easy_translate/docs/package_docs/overview.md

 !!! note "LLM Translator Parameters"
     The parameters for LLM translators may include `model_name`, `prompt_type`, and others specific to the LLM being used.
 Refer to the documentation for each LLM translator for more details.

-These are the available llm translators:
+These are the available LLM translators:

 | Translator | ID (`translator_name`) | Models | API_KEY env var |
 |------------|------------------------|--------|-------------------|